 As incidents of email phishing increase, you play an important role in keeping Davidson's systems and data safe.
 Learn to recognize and report suspicious or malicious emails, text messages, or phone calls with these best practices.
-If you spot a phishing attempt or have concerns about the legitimacy of an email, forward it to email@example.com.
+If you spot a phishing attempt or have concerns about the legitimacy of an email use the red Phish Alert button in your email to report it, or forward it to firstname.lastname@example.org.

 Phishing is a cybercrime that relies on deception to influence people into performing an action that compromises personal information or digital security.
 This could be providing log-in credentials, confidential information, money, or performing an action like inadvertently installing malicious software.

 Phishing victims are tricked into performing these actions because they trust the source of the request, or engage with the request without taking a critical look.
 For additional information about phishing and some examples, see the Cyber Aware Davidson site.

 - Too Good to Be True - Attention-grabbing statements in subject lines or text messages that are designed to attract people’s attention immediately.
 Remember that if it seems too good to be true, it probably is!

 - Sense of Urgency - Cybercriminals will ask you to act fast because the deals or requests for help are urgent.
 When you come across these emails or texts it is best to ignore them.
 Most reliable organizations give ample time before they terminate an account and will never ask users to update their account details over the Internet.
 When in doubt, visit the purported source directly rather than clicking a link in an email.

 - Hyperlinks - Remember, cybercriminals want your account credentials.
 Often, in order to get a password, they will include a link in the email that takes you to a website that appears legitimate but isn’t.
 When you "sign-in” on a cybercriminals website, your account credentials have been compromised.
 With that in mind, a link may not be what it appears to be.